susanpallmann/shadow-2.0/story/README.md

 to find the player "unaffected".
 (OPTIONAL: One remarks that the player must have been quite hurt as their face looked kind of like a monster's at first.
 "You must have healed quickly!")

 The player is shown around the human encampment (which could also act as a tutorial).
+This story process should introduce whatever common mechanics will be found in all settlements, at minimum a trade/equipment opportunity.
+Most likely also some form of healing station?

-Currently undetermined is how the player's ability to adapt gets discovered.
+*Currently undetermined is how the player's ability to adapt gets discovered.*

+*Need to think through how the player is tasked with their mission.*

+When the player leaves the settlement

 ## Surprises